transcelerate/ddf-sdr-ui/documents/ddf-sdr-ui-user-guide-v3.0.md

  <p align="center"> <img width="382" alt="add-group-page"  src="images/ui-user-guide/add-group-page.png">

 v.
 Groups should have a distinct name throughout the system.
-Only AlphaNumeric characters are allowed in the name with a maximum length of 20 characters. vi.
+Only AlphaNumeric characters are allowed in the name with a maximum length of 20 characters.<br>
+vi.
 The Group Permissions allow the admin user to set the access privilege for users belonging to this group i.e. users can either READ or READ & WRITE the studies associated with this group.

 <p align="center"> <img width="382" alt="add-group-page-2"  src="images/ui-user-guide/add-group-page-2.png">